isaac-sim/IsaacLab/docs/index.rst

    :alt: H1 Humanoid example using Isaac Lab

-**Isaac Lab** is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
+**Isaac Lab** is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as reinforcement learning, learning from demonstrations, and motion planning).
 It is built upon `NVIDIA Isaac Sim`_ to leverage the latest simulation capabilities for photo-realistic scenes, and fast and efficient simulation.

+Isaac Lab provides over 26 environments, and we are actively working on adding more environments to the list.
+Current environments include Classic tasks - Cartpole, Cartpole with camera, Humanoid and Ant, fixed-arm and dexterous manipulation tasks - UR10, Franka, Allegro, Shadow Hand, Legged locomotion tasks - Quadrupeds and Humanoids, Navigation tasks - Quadruped, and Quadcopter.
+It features over 16 robots:

+- Classic - Cartpole, Humanoid, Ant
+- Fixed-Arms and Hands - UR10, Franka, Allegro, Shadow Hand
+- Quadrupeds – Anybotics Anymal-B, Anymal-C, Anymal-D, Unitree A1, Unitree Go1, Unitree Go2, Boston Dynamics Spot
+- Humanoids - Unitree H1, Unitree G1
+- Quadcopter - Crazyflie

 The core objectives of the framework are:

 - **Modularity**: Easily customize and add new environments, robots, and sensors.
 - **Agility**: Adapt to the changing needs of the community.